txomon/python-tutorial/README.md

 We will see that pycharm automatically starts working and doing things (we can check this in the bottom status bar, on the right side)

 The first thing to do when we open a new folder with pycharm is to check what is the python interpreter is using.
-They call it python interpreter as a way to group a virtualenv, remote python installations and the global local installation.
+Pycharm calls it python interpreter as a way to group a virtualenv, remote python installations and the global local installation.

-For that, we can head to `Settings -> Project: project-name -> Project Interpreter`
+To setup the python interpreter, we can head to `Settings -> Project: project-name -> Project Interpreter`

 ![Settings section](images/02-project-interpreter.png)